Exericse with confidence to reduce your risks of heart disease with a whole-person science-based approach.

-When I was working in cardiac rehabilitation, there is one heart transplant patient I will NEVER forget.
+When I was working in cardiac rehabilitation, there was one heart transplant patient I will NEVER forget.

 She was a mom of young children, waiting for a new heart.
 It was October and she was hoping to go trick-or-treating with her children.
 She came in the week after Halloween completely discouraged.
 She just did not have the stamina to walk even a couple of houses with her kids.